Water & electrolytes in cranberry juice hydrate you

 The recommended daily intake of sodium is only 1,500 mg and 2,300 mg for chloride.
 Higher doses are linked to adverse health effects.

-People who follow a standard Western diet consume much higher amounts of sodium and chloride, though.
+People who follow the standard Western diet consume much higher amounts of sodium and chloride, though.
 Fast food and processed products are pretty high in salt.

 Even elite athletes, who exercise in extreme heat, can easily get the extra required amount of sodium and chloride from table salt.